-School sites need to be remediated and serviced in order to meet the deadlines in the table in section 9.6.
+School sites need to be fully remediated and serviced in order to meet the deadlines in the table in section 9.6.
+All parts of the transferred sites should be able to support construction of a school or other community building.